DC-29/Console-Flappy-Bird/README.md

-# Flappy bird clone made in Python without a game (or similar) library
+# Flappy bird clone using just command line
+## Made in python without any game (or similar) library